deanwampler/Contract4J5/contract4j5/README.txt

 $target  A field in an invariant test
 $result  The return result of a method; only valid in postconditions
 $args[n] The "nth" argument in a parameter list
 $old(..)
-The "old" value (before a method is actually executed) of the contents
+The "old" value (before a method is actually executed) of the
-         of the expression, which can be a "$this", "$target", a "bare" field reference on either or a method call on either.
-For example:
+         contents of the expression, which can be one of the following:
          $old($this)   Not recommended, because only the reference is saved and the object pointed to by "this" may change!
 Use fields or method calls instead.
          $old($target) equal to $old($this.field).
 Be careful if "field" is mutable; the value is not saved, just the reference to the object!
          $old($this.field) Recommended usage, if "field" is primitive, in which case the value is captured, or it refers to an immutable object.
 Same for $old($target.field)
          $old($this.method(x,y))  The returned value is saved.
 Due to parser limitations, method calls may not contain nested method calls.